3 decades after Michella Welch's death, a picture starts to emerge of suspected killer

 One person who went to court to see him described Hartman as "a little, old man."

-But in his younger years, Hartman is accused of luring a 12-year-old girl into a remote area of Tacoma's Puget Park, sexually assaulting her and cutting her neck.
+But in his younger years, Hartman is accused of luring 12-year-old Michella Welch into a remote area of Tacoma's Puget Park, sexually assaulting her and then fatally cutting her neck.

-Prosecutors are expected to charge Hartman on Friday in connection with the March 26, 1986 death of Michella Welch.
+Prosecutors are expected to charge Hartman on Friday in connection with the girl's death March 26, 1986.

 Hartman has no prior criminal record and appears to have spent his life in Pierce County.

-At the time Welch was killed, Hartman lived in a two-story home in the 4600 block of North Huson Street with a view overlooking Commencement Bay.
+At the time Welch was killed, he lived in a two-story home in the 4600 block of North Huson Street with a view overlooking Commencement Bay.

-He was hired by the Washington State Department of Social and Health Services in October 1998 as a registered nurse.
+The state Department of Social and Health Services hired him in October 1998 as a registered nurse.

-In recent years, Hartman worked at Western State Hospital as a community nurse specialist.
-His job is to help patients being discharged from the state hospital transition back into the community.
+In recent years, he worked at Western State Hospital in Lakewood as a community nurse specialist.
+His job was to help patients being discharged from the state hospital transition back into the community.

 No complaints have been filed against him at work.